 22a.
 The parish of St Wulstan, Fleetwood.
 Sacramental Priority Identify and train lay catechists, particularly for baptism and marriage preparation.
 Further develop ongoing formation via its monthly Prayer and Bible study groups.
 The parish plans to foster leadership and develop authentic liturgy.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Wulstan and St Edmund's primary school.
-Develop links and collaboration with Cardinal Allen High School.
+Mission Priority Develop its mission with families through its relationship with St Wulstan and St Edmund's Primary School.
+Develop links and collaboration with Cardinal Allen High School, Fleetwood.
 Establish a faith focused youth group.
 The parish plans to develop a bereavement group.

 22b.
 The parish of St Mary, Fleetwood.
 Sacramental Priority Establish a parish pastoral council.
 The parish plans to develop training for liturgical ministries.
 Identify and train lay catechists, particularly for baptism and marriage preparation.
 Further develop ongoing formation work already undertaken.
 The parish plans to develop authentic liturgy.
 Develop the ministry for fostering vocations.
-Mission Priority St Mary would benefit from developing its mission with families through its relationship with St Mary's primary school.
-Develop links and collaboration with Cardinal Allen High School.
+Mission Priority St Mary would benefit from developing its mission with families through its relationship with St Mary's Primary School.
+Develop links and collaboration with Cardinal Allen High School, Fleetwood.
 Establish a faith focused youth group.
 Establish a bereavement group.

 22c.
 The parish of St Edmund, Fleetwood.
 Sacramental Priority Identify and train lay catechists, particularly for marriage preparation.
 Further develop ongoing formation building on the work of the RCIA group.
 The parish plans to develop authentic liturgy.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with St Wulstan and St Edmund's primary school.
-Develop links and collaboration with Cardinal Allen High School.
+Mission Priority Develop its mission with families through its relationship with St Wulstan and St Edmund's Primary School.
+Develop links and collaboration with Cardinal Allen High School, Fleetwood.
 The parish plans to further develop its mission with youth by encouraging involvement in the Parish Pastoral Council.

 23. The parish of St Mary, Great Eccleston.
 Sacramental Priority Establish a Liturgy committee and Property management team.
 Develop welcoming ministry, particularly encouraging visits from caravaners during holidays.
 Develop social activities.
 Develop lay involvement in liturgical ministries.
 The parish plans to establish a music group involving young people.
 Identify and train lay catechists, particularly for baptism and marriage preparation.
 Develop ongoing formation.
 Establish a faith sharing/RCIA group.
 Develop the ministry for fostering vocations.
-Mission Priority The parish plans to develop its mission with families through its relationship with St Mary's primary school.
+Mission Priority The parish plans to develop its mission with families through its relationship with St Mary's Primary School.
 Establish a faith focused youth group.
 Develop its mission with older people and the sick and housebound.
 The parish is looking into the possibility of creating an area at the back of church for social activity after Mass.

 24a.
 The parish of St John the Evangelist, Kirkham.
 Sacramental Priority Establish a liturgy committee.
-The parish plans to establish a parish consultation group to foster lay leadership.
 Identify and train more lay catechists, particularly for baptism and marriage preparation.
-Establish a faith-sharing/RCIA group.
 Develop ongoing formation.
 Develop the ministry for fostering vocations.
-Mission Priority Develop its mission with families through its relationship with the Willows Catholic primary school.
-Develop parish links and collaboration with St Bede's High School.
-Establish a faith focused youth group.
-Establish a bereavement group.
+Mission Priority Increase our presence in the local community with active pastoral work.
+Develop further parish links and collaboration with St Bede's High School, Lytham.

 24b.
 The parish of St Anne, Westby Mills.
 Sacramental Priority The parish plans to identify and train lay catechists, particularly for baptism and marriage preparation.
 Establish a faith-sharing/RCIA group, building on the Tabor experience.
 Develop ongoing formation.
 To help the laity, including the young, to participate more fully in parish celebrations Develop the ministry for fostering vocations.
-Mission Priority Develop parish links and collaboration with St Bede's High School.
+Mission Priority Develop parish links and collaboration with St Bede's High School, Lytham.
 Establish a faith focused youth group.
-The parish plans to develop its mission with older people, and the sick and housebound by the establishment of an SVP.
+The parish plans to develop its mission with older people, the sick and housebound by the establishment of an SVP.
 The parish plans to develop non-sacramental liturgies and social events to include lapsed and non-Catholics.